benjaminlees/Es6/notSoGoodParts/classes/README.md

 ```
 Above an object has been created and the variable obj has been declared and assigned the reference to this object.

-Now we wanted to create a new object which has all the properties of obj we can declare a new variable and assign the value of the variable obj to the new variables prototype.
+Now if we wanted to create a new object which has all the properties of obj we can declare a new variable and assign the value of the variable obj to the new variables prototype.

 For this we use the Object.create method in JavaScript which basically does the following.